CommunityToolkit/WindowsCommunityToolkit-wiki/Sample-Development.md

 *DropShadowPanel*, *ImageEx*, and *ImageCache* are good examples of most of the features mentioned below.

-## 1. Add Sample page and .bind template
+## 1. Create a .bind template

-First you need to create a Xaml page in the folder /SamplePages/YourControl.
-This will be the logical page used to by the app to navigate to the sample and contains code.
+Be default, we suggest creating a XAML Only sample by providing a `.bind` file within the Sample App for each example of a control/helper.
+See Section 4 below about more complex features available to samples (if required).

-If providing 'live' XAML, a .bind file is loaded and dynamically fed to the XamlReader.Load method to convert into actual controls.
-This changes a few things about how samples need to be written (detailed below), but allows developers to actually change the sample and see the results live.
+By providing a 'live' XAML, a .bind file is loaded and dynamically fed to the XamlReader.Load method to convert into actual controls.
+This changes a few things about how samples need to be written (detailed below), but allows developers to easily change the sample and see the results live within the app.

 This not only gives us a killer sample app, but it also means that all our samples are also self-validating.
 There can't be a typo in the sample text given in the sample app anymore, as otherwise the sample won't work and should be caught during testing of said sample.

+This is the recommended practices for most samples as it provides a easily portable scenario for developers to copy-paste from that should work within any application without the need for additional context via code.
+Again, see section 4 for more details if any code is required for the sample to function.

 ## 2. Binding text
-The .bind files are templates which use @[Property Name:Type:DefaultValue:Options] syntax to allow for customized options to be presented to the user in the sample app.
+The .bind files are templates which optionally allow the use of `@[Property Name:Type:DefaultValue:Options]` syntax for customized options to be presented to the user in the sample app as a property panel.
 The user can play with the values in the property page and see results change instantly.
-This is accomplished by using {Binding} syntax when on the property page, but switches to the raw value when the developer goes to the XAML page.
+This is accomplished by switching to `{Binding}` syntax automatically for you when on the property page, but then switches to the raw value when the developer goes to the XAML page.

 This makes it easy for a developer to test out values for a control and then copy the XAML needed for that exact result into their app.